Comment from Gendo

 Buddhism identifies four stages, or ‘truths’ of suffering.
 The first is suffering itself.
 In other words, suffering begins with recognizing it.
 Maybe suffering is frightening and you try to avoid it.
 But you have to face suffering if it is to be resolved.

-The second truth is ‘cause,’ the conditions that ‘lie behind’ suffering.
+The second truth is ‘cause,’ the clinging that underlies suffering.
 When you suffer, you weep for something or someone lost, perhaps fully appreciating them for the first time.
-Grief uncovers some experience deeply cherished.
+Grief uncovers some deeply held experience, an 'attachment.'

-The third truth of suffering is ‘letting go,’ in other words, not clinging.
-If noticing grief leads to awareness of attachment, then attachment leads to the paradox that loss (grief) and love (attachment) are happening together.
-Hidden in grief is joyful recollection.
-Zen Buddhism offers the perspective that minus (sad) and plus (joy) meet and become zero (emptiness), experienced as equinimity.
+The third truth of suffering is ‘letting go,’ or not clinging.
+If noticing grief leads to awareness of attachment, then attachment leads to the paradox that grief (loss) and joy (clinging) are happening together.
+Hidden in grief is some joyful recollection.
+Zen Buddhism offers the perspective that minus (loss) and plus (clinging) meet and become zero (emptiness), experienced as equinimity.

-The fourth Buddhist truth of suffering is ‘the path,’ or ‘moving on,’ leaving the stuck place of suffering to act with insight into the dynamic nature of sorrow and joy.
-That ‘fullness of mind, ’ personified as ‘true’ self’ or 'Buddha nature', is the ultimate inclusiveness.
+The fourth Buddhist truth of suffering is ‘the path,’ or ‘moving on,’ leaving the stuck place of suffering to act with insight into the dynamic nature of grief and joy.
+This is ‘fullness of mind,’ the 'emptiness' personified as ‘true’ self’ or 'Buddha nature', the ultimate inclusiveness.